DataBiosphere/dog-aging-ingest/README.md

 * Call Format:
     * `python convert-output-to-tsv.py {transform GS path} {tsv outfile local path} -d`
     * `python convert-output-to-tsv.py gs://example-bucket/weekly_refresh/20210525/transform /Users/DATA/DAP/tsv -d`

-#### Validation
-We have a set of validation tests that we run to QA new TSVs.
-These validation tests are used to look for specific data issues that were discovered in creating the curated 2020 refresh in coordination with the DAP team.

 ## Refreshing Data
 ### Running the pipelines on GCS